faizan1234567/RailGuard/README.md

 - People and animals in densely populated areas

-The dataset can be downloaded from Zenodo:
+The dataset can be downloaded from figshare: https://figshare.com/articles/dataset/rrl_data_zip/28929923

 ## Installation
 Anconda environment recommended.